HEROhuqinchao/deepbot/README_EN.md

 ## 🏗️ Architecture Design

-DeepBot adopts a modular architecture with the following layers:
+DeepBot adopts a modular architecture that supports multi-Agent communication and collaboration:

 ```
 ┌─────────────────────────────────────────┐